documentation

 3. Paste the key into the License key field

-5. Exolvra validates the key locally — no phone-home — and displays the tier, seat count, and expiry
+5. Exolvra validates the key, activates it, and displays the tier, seat count, and expiry

 Check current entitlements